-An Upstate Pickleball tradition is the “Passing of the Pickle.”
+An Upstate Pickleball tradition is THE ORDER OF THE PICKLE.
 Every year someone is recognized for going above and beyond in growing the game of Pickleball in the Upstate.
-Since 2009, eleven pballers have received the illustrious Pickle.
+Since 2009, thirteen people have received the illustrious Pickle.

 2016 – John Moore

 2014 – Julia Hall

 2010 – Steve Johnson

 2009 – Lynn and Ken Corbett (subsequently passed to Ron Blake)